Close icon taken from the logo in redClose icon taken from the logo in black

 We should probably give you some context.

-We do have a range of great Antarctic experiences that we can organise.
-They range from a simple photographic cruise around the Peninsula to a three-day hike retracing the steps Shackleton took on South Georgia during his ill-fated Antarctic adventure.
-You can even sleep out overnight on the snow or kayak between icebergs as part of a great Antarctic experience.
 But, to visit the opposite side of Antarctica, far from any other visitors or expedition ships, and to stay there for days at a time, is something else entirely.
-Historically an almost impossible task, today it’s entirely possible.
+Historically an impossible task, today it’s entirely possible.
 Specially constructed camps, polar toughened machinery and eco-fuelled private jets all combine to offer one of the most exclusive experiences in the world.
+And when the possibility to stay on the Antarctic mainland, in specially designed pods, came across our desk years ago, it caught our interest.

 Just imagine the packing list.